plural-activism/plural-pride-walk/Script.md

 ## Slide 64

-If there is one thing I want you to take from this panel its this: We will not achieve recknognition, if we don't occasionally stick our heads out and scream our existance into the world.
+If there is one thing I want ya& to take from this panel its this: We will not achieve recknognition, if we don't occasionally stick our heads out and scream our existance into the world.
 Cause of that, I really hope that this year, I won't be the only plural flag on a pride.
 Thanks for listening.